Bougainvillea 'Imperial Thai Delight'

 Bougainvillea ‘Imperial Thai Delight’: A Colorful Garden Delight from the Nyctaginaceae Family

-Bougainvillea ‘Imperial Thai Delight’, also known as Imperial Delight’ Bougainvillea, belongs to the Nyctaginaceae family, which includes Four-o’clocks, Bougainvilleas, and Hollyhocks.
+Bougainvillea ‘Imperial Thai Delight’, also known as Imperial Delight’ Bougainvillea, or Thai Delight’ Bougainvillea, belongs to the Nyctaginaceae family, which includes Four-o’clocks, Bougainvilleas, and Hollyhocks.
 Native to tropical and subtropical regions worldwide, the Nyctaginaceae family comprises plants with bright-colored flowers, succulent leaves, and thorny stems.

 Common Names for Bougainvillea